iaincollins/bbc-question-time-data/README.md

 ## Context

-The context for doing this is that the BBC have shared graphics and statistics relating to guests have refused requests for the underlying data to support them and it's a perennial 'hot topic' amoung viewers who often express that they feel panels are biased one way or another.
+The context for doing this is that the BBC have shared graphics and statistics relating to guests have refused requests for the underlying data to support them and it's a perennial 'hot topic' among viewers who often express that they feel panels are biased one way or another.

 * https://twitter.com/BBCNewsPR/status/1040246958420578304
 * https://twitter.com/bbc5live/status/1045426533802942467